Food of Jakarta - 25 Dishes That MUST Be on the Foodie's List

 Where to find: Ikan babar cianjur, Cipete (opens 11:00 AM to 10:00 PM) Approximate cost: IDR 220,000

-Ever thought of what a dish would be if it were an opening batsman?
-Ketoprak would be it!
+Food in Indonesia is decadent, rich, and always filling and Ketoprak is a great example of this.
 This dish is made up of rice balls, tofu, vegetables and rice noodles to which either an omelette or boiled egg is added.
 It is topped with fried crackers, peanut and soy sauce.

 Where to find: Ketoprak Ciragil, Kebayoran Baru (opens 9:00 AM to 5:00 PM); Glodok-go to the intersection of Jalan Pancoran and Jalan Kemenangan, a food market is there where you can find amazing Ketoprak(opens 9:00 AM to 10:00 PM) Approximate cost: IDR 20,000